saraswat2385/assignment/README.md

 cd docker-swarm
 ./run.sh
 ```
-if you want to create your own docker swarm cluster using docker-machine scripts for same available in docker-swarm folder.
+if you want to create your own docker swarm cluster using docker-machine, we have scripts available in [docker-swarm](docker-swarm) folder for same.

 Use [swarm-cluster-create.sh](docker-swarm/swarm-cluster-create.sh) to create cluster and [swarm-cluster-remove.sh](docker-swarm/swarm-cluster-remove.sh) for cleanup.